 Large dealerships have reputations to protect, so buying from one is seen as being a pretty safe bet.
 Also, check our Owner Satisfaction Awards to find one that’s impressed other readers.
 Dealers can help if something goes wrong in future; if you buy privately, you’ll have little comeback if there’s a post-purchase problem.

 However you decide to buy, do your research – get a rough idea of how much you should expect to pay for the ‘van that you want, from online sites such as AutoTrader.

 Private sellers can sometimes throw in lots of extras with the sale, but with dealers, you might have to negotiate.
-If you’re not happy with what’s being offered in any sale, you can always walk away.
+One crucial thing to remember is that if there’s anything you’re not happy with, you can walk away.

 If buying privately, meet the vendor at their home when you view the motorhome.

 Once you’ve decided on a motorhome to look at, and organised the viewing, print out a screen grab to take with you so that you can double check the ‘van you’re viewing is the same year as stated in the advertisement, and that the bodywork is in the same condition as the photograph.

 Our online forum offers useful advice and in-depth detail about problems to look out for.